Aftermath: 36 - Chimes at Midnight (2015)

 “People do care about you,” she informs Geiszler.

-“Nice recovery, Lightcap,” Geiszler says, in bitter-edged amusement, like it’s taken him this long to realize that she’s not the best of communicators, like he’s putting a topographic map of her skills and deficiencies together, like he’s started a file on her to match the file on him she’s had going for days now and he’s already got a comparable map and a really efficient algorithm to parse and add new data.
+“Nice recovery, Lightcap,” Geiszler says, all bitter-edged amusement, like it’s taken him this long to realize she’s not the best of communicators, like he’s plotting a topographic map of her skills and deficiencies, like he’s started a file on her to match the file on him she’s had going for days now and he’s already got a comparable map and an efficient algorithm to parse and add new data.
 This makes her nervous and so she counts off in little sets of four for just a few seconds, because she’s unsettled, he’s unsettled her, making new friends is hard because no one’s taken out their nail files to buff the right edges yet.
 She doesn’t know what kind of things one doesn’t say to Geiszler and he doesn’t yet know what kind of things one doesn’t say to her.

 But she thinks she’s unsettled him right back.
-She’s knocked him off whatever invisible high horse he’s been riding for a month—arguing with her at briefings, showing up on her dock, insisting that her rig is shit, that her interface is sloppy, refusing to take the green out of his hair, refusing to defer to the hierarchical conventions that the military personnel bring with them and that she’s adopted, the way he’s unimpressed with Jasper’s measured take on life and science and life in science, the way he mercilessly provokes Gottlieb with some kind of low-level slow burn that’s started looking really mutual and really bizarre to Lightcap.
+She’s knocked him off whatever invisible high horse he’s been riding for a month—arguing with her at briefings, showing up on her dock, insisting that her rig is shit, that her interface is sloppy, refusing to take the green out of his hair, refusing to defer to the hierarchical conventions the military personnel insist on and that to her secret shame she loves, the way he’s unimpressed with Jasper’s measured take on life and science and life in science, the way he mercilessly provokes Gottlieb with a low-level slow burn that’s started looking really mutual and really bizarre to Lightcap.

 Maybe she should back off.